department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11.md

 <div class="va-introtext">

 If you need help paying for school or job training and you’ve served on active duty after September 10, 2001, you may qualify for the Post-9/11 GI Bill.
-Find out how.
+Find out if you can get education benefits through the Post-9/11 GI Bill.

 </div>